 - Many businesses choose to register to gain credibility from being VAT registered.

-- VAT registration can make your business appear larger or more established, as it says to potential clients that your turnover exceeds £85,000.
+- VAT registration can make your business appear larger or more established.
+It says to potential clients that your turnover exceeds £85,000.

 - Being VAT registered means you’ll usually add 20% to your sales invoices.
 If you’re selling mainly to the public, or non-VAT registered businesses, this might put customers off, as they can’t reclaim the VAT themselves.
 Therefore you might choose to absorb the VAT yourself, rather than increasing your selling price.